OpenDSA/OpenDSAX/Doc/source/ExerciseQuestions.rst

 * From in the xblock directory, run 'pip install -e questions'
 * Open the question.py file in the question directory
 * At the bottom, there is the workbench scenario.
 Change the summary question file attribute to be the one you wish to see on the workbench.
+See below:
+	<questions summary_question='YOUR_FILE_HERE'></questions>